-Step 4: Pin and Sew the Sides Together
+Step 4: Pin and Sew the Sides of the Infinity Scarf Together

 Pin the panels together, right sides facing.

-Sew down the long edges using a 1/4 inch seam allowance - if using jersey do a zig zag stitch!
+Sew down the long edges of the scarf using a 1/4 inch seam allowance - if you're sewing jersey do a zig zag stitch!

 Don't worry if your edges don't line up totally perfectly - this scarf is really forgiving and we'll trim the edges next. :D

 Step 5: Trim the Seam Allowances and Ends of the Scarf